-Zoë is a postdoctoral researcher specializing in the use of medical imaging techniques to study in vivo biomechanics.
+Zoë is a Medical Instructor in the Department of Orthopaedic Surgery specializing in the use of medical imaging techniques to study in vivo biomechanics.
 Currently she is working on developing a system for using high speed biplanar x-ray images in conjunction with 3D models of the knee joint, created using MR images, to study knee joint kinematics and cartilage deformation during dynamic activity.

-Lauren is a PhD candidate in biomedical engineering who is currently investigating hip and knee cartilage thickness changes in response to running.
+Lauren is currently investigating the how running influences our hip and knee joints.
 She is also working to streamline the lab’s data analysis protocol for clinical application.
-Her interests include MR imaging, sport-related cartilage biomechanics, and post-traumatic osteoarthritis.
+Her interests include MR imaging, image processing, sport-related cartilage biomechanics, and engineering education.